 Recently CENR organized a regional conference where students from the region were gathered to discuss issues related to the energy sector and currently this center is also working in organizing a conference on the Transmission Regulators in the region.

 “I am glad to be part of this institution that is contributing to Kosovo in many areas including the energy sectors.
-The commitment we see among the American University in Kosovo students who work as research assistants at this center is a great example of the dedication of the youth of this country in contributing to making Kosovo a better place to live for all its citizens,” Dr. Brian Bowen said.
+The commitment we see among the A.U.K. students who work as research assistants at this center is a great example of the dedication of the youth of this country in contributing to making Kosovo a better place to live for all its citizens,” Dr. Brian Bowen said.

 CENR is also very active in conducting extensive research in the field of energy resources and transmission as well as in other alternative energy resources.

 Students from colleges across Southeastern Europe assembled recently to learn more about their country’s energy-resource needs and the role they might play in developing solutions to meet these needs.
-The students gathered at the American University in Kosovo for the first South-East Europe Future Energy Leadership Conference in Pristina, Kosovo, in December.
+The students gathered at the A.U.K. for the first South-East Europe Future Energy Leadership Conference in Pristina, Kosovo, in December.